BlockhostOfficial/ddos-prot-mc-servers/README.md

 - Plans to expand to UK, Poland
 - Geyser support
 - Custom filters
-- Really cool panel and discord notifications coming soon
+- Support is really fast

 ### Cons
-- France, Germany and Canada
+- No Asia/Australia
 - Not as many nodes as TCPShield

 # Game Shield

 Website: https://www.gameshield.gg

 I have very little info about this option for now.
+Based on OVH too.

 ### Pros
 - Singapore location :woah: